shripada/react-starter/README.md

 # react-starter
-The base boiler plate project that has all modern javascript tooling setup
+The base boiler-plate that has all modern javascript tooling setup needed for a react js project.